aditya109/git-osp-for-beginners/README.md

 # Welcome to `git-osp-for-beginners`

+### Notice Board 📢

+Please check this issue [#204](https://github.com/aditya109/git-osp-for-beginners/issues/204).
+Feel free to leave your personal views on this issue.

 ### ⚡ CONTRIBUTOR HIGHLIGHTS ⚡:
 **All `merge halt`s have been lifted, as [#155](https://github.com/aditya109/git-osp-for-beginners/issues/155) is resolved !**